AbdulghaniAlhazmi/Ping/README.md

 Ping Pong game using JavaScript & CSS

-the game contain 5 rounds against AI
+the game contains 5 rounds against AI
-First to score a certian number of points wins.
+The first to score a certain number of points wins.